eregenyi/phage-taxonomy-wrt-host/README.md

 # Explore associations between phage taxonomy and hosts

+R scripts examining the relation of the host (log)likelihood profiles of phages to their taxonomic classification, by means of cluster analysis. <br />
 These scripts are still being edited.
-R scripts examining the relation of the host (log)likelihood profiles of phages to their taxonomic classification, by means of cluster analysis.

 ## Hypothetical experimental setup